suredone/qdone/README.md

                                 This can result in more SQS calls, but allows you to listen to queues that do not exist yet.
     --include-failed            When using '*' do not ignore fail queues.
+    --drain                     Run until no more work is found and quit.
+                                NOTE: if used with --wait-time 0, this option will not drain queues.

   Details: